 The Principality of Andorra is a constitutional parliamentary democracy.
-Two coprinces--the president of France and the Spanish bishop of Urgell--serve with joint authority as heads of state.
-On March 1, the country held free and fair multiparty elections for the 28 seats in parliament (the General Council of the Valleys), which selects the head of government.
+Two coprinces-the president of France and the Spanish bishop of Urgell-serve with joint authority as heads of state.
+In March 2015 the country held free and fair multiparty elections for the 28 seats in parliament (the General Council of the Valleys), which selects the head of government.
 Having won a majority in parliament, the Democrats for Andorra re-elected Antoni Marti Petit head of government.

 Civilian authorities maintained effective control over the security forces.

 The country's main human rights problem was the lack of legal protection for the constitutional rights of workers to bargain collectively or strike.
-The law did not protect workers from antiunion discrimination.
+The law does not protect workers from antiunion discrimination.

-Other problems included the lack of a mechanism to monitor and investigate police misconduct.
-There were isolated instances of domestic violence, including spousal abuse and child abuse.
+Other problems included domestic violence, including spousal abuse and child abuse.
 Gender discrimination persisted, especially related to unequal salaries for comparable work.
 Although the law prohibits discrimination against persons with disabilities, discrimination existed in the form of physical, social, and cultural barriers.